Why Real Estate Agents Still Fax (And How to Do It for Free)

 Not every online fax service works well for agents.
 Here's what matters:

 - No monthly subscription trap.
 Most agents fax a few times per transaction, not every day.
-Pay-per-fax or a genuine free tier saves money compared to $17/month services you'll forget to cancel between deals.
+Pay-per-fax or a genuine free tier may fit better than a recurring plan between deals.

 - Cover page support.
 Professional cover pages with your name, brokerage, and a note to the recipient.
 Some lenders require them.
 Even when they don't, they help your fax stand out in a stack.
 See our cover page templates for formats that work in real estate.